dewiz-xyz/yearn-lockstake-strategy/README.md

 ## Overview

-The `LockStakeCumpounder` strategy is designed to manage deposits in a staking contract where rewards are distributed in a secondary token.
+The `LockstakeCompounder` strategy is designed to manage deposits in a staking contract where rewards are distributed in a secondary token.
 The core functions of the strategy include:

 - **Staking**: Deposits the underlying asset into the `Lockstake` contract.
 - **Reward Compounding**: Periodically claims rewards and swaps them for the underlying asset, which is then redeposited to compound returns.